liyida1995/AMRDPC/README.md

 # AMRDPC: An Efficient Lossy Compression Framework for Density Partitioning in AMR Applications.

 ## Overview
-The main idea of AMRDPC is to preprocess AMR data based on density partitioning before compression, and further improve AMR applications' storage efficiency.
+The main idea of ​​AMRDPC is to pre-process AMR data according to density partitions before compression, which can further improve the compression quality and I/O performance.

 ## Instruction for AMRDPC
 1. Get the AMR applications and lossy compressor SZ;